toddmotto/angularjs-styleguide/README.md

 ### Directive theory

 Directives gives us `template`, `scope` bindings, `bindToController`, `link` and many other things.
-The usage of these should be carefully considered now `.component()` exists.
+The usage of these should be carefully considered now that `.component()` exists.
 Directives should not declare templates and controllers anymore, or receive data through bindings.
 Directives should be used solely for decorating the DOM.
 By this, it means extending existing HTML - created with `.component()`.
 In a simple sense, if you need custom DOM events/APIs and logic, use a Directive and bind it to a template inside a component.
 If you need a sensible amount of DOM manipulation, there is also the `$postLink` lifecycle hook to consider, however this is not a place to migrate all your DOM manipulation to, use a Directive if you can for non-Angular things.

 Here are some advisories for using Directives: